ibm-cloud-docs/containers/vpc_nlb.md

 Expose your app to the public or to the private network by setting up a public or private Kubernetes `LoadBalancer` service in each zone of your VPC cluster.
 Then, you can optionally [register the VPC NLB with a DNS record and TLS certificate](#vpc_nlb_dns).
 VPC NLBs support both the TCP and UDP protocol types.
 {: shortdesc}

-If you create a **public** Kubernetes `LoadBalancer` service, you expose your app to public network traffic.
-You can access your app from the internet through the external, public IP address that is assigned by the VPC NLB to the Kubernetes `LoadBalancer` service.
-No public gateway is required on your VPC subnet to allow public requests to your VPC NLB.
-However, if your app must access a public URL, you must attach public gateways to the VPC subnets that your worker nodes are connected to.

-If you create a **private** Kubernetes `LoadBalancer` service, you expose your app to private network traffic.
-Your app is accessible only to systems that are connected to your private subnets within the same region and VPC.
-If you are connected to your private VPC network, you can access your app through the external, private IP address that is assigned by the VPC NLB to the Kubernetes `LoadBalancer` service.

 ## Setting up a public or private VPC NLB
 {: #vpc_nlb_pub_priv}